SuperOfficeDocs/superoffice-docs/docs/onsite-setup/web-client/set-up-web-and-report.md

 ---
 title: set_up_web_and_report
-description:                spaces.
+description:
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide so.envir: onsite                # cloud or onsite so.client: web              # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: onsite
+so.client: web
 ---

 # Setup Web and Reports